Saran-Wang/dsproject/manuscript.md

 (2) RMS contrast

 Image contrast is another important feature when predicting the PM concentration.
 Further, according to Liu et al.(2016),"Human visual perception of air quality is related to image contrast, or visibility."
 The definition of RMS contrast is the standard deviation of the image pixel intensities.
 I will use the root mean square (RMS) of the image to represent the image contrast.
 Part of the code is shown below.
-For full version, please check with the Kaggle competition notebook.
+For full version, please refer to Kaggle competition notebook.

 ```python
 pre_contrast = cv2.cvtColor(im2, cv2.COLOR_BGR2GRAY)